bmcnamar-amazon/sam-projects/lambda/dlqExample/README.md

 --capabilities CAPABILITY_IAM
 ```

-# Confirm SNS Topic Subscription

-Go to your email application and open the message from AWS Notifications, and then click the link to confirm your subscription.

 # Trigger Execution

 The function `longRunningFunction` will be triggered once data is uploaded to the generated input bucket.
 A wrapper script can be used to upload a properly formatted file to the generated bucket.